 How do taxes in your state stack up?
 This map shows how much each state collects for every pack of cigarettes sold.
 Remember, you pay these taxes in addition to the federal tax of $1.01 per pack!

-That’s why Citizens for Tobacco Rights works nationwide to counter politicians’ plans to target adult smokers and dippers with unfair, unjust, and unreasonable excise tax increases.
-We are here as a resource to help you stay informed about tobacco issues that impact you and provide you the tools you need to make your voice heard by your legislators if and when another excise tax threat surfaces.
+That’s why Citizens for Tobacco Rights works nationwide to counter unfair and unreasonable excise tax increases on tobacco products.
+We are here as a resource to help you stay informed about tobacco issues that impact you and provide you the tools you need to make your voice heard by your legislators if and when risk of another excise tax surfaces.